petermsiegel/pmsLibrary/src/∆F_Help.md

 ```

 ```
-⍝  Two adjacent text fields can be separated by a 0-length space field {}, ⍝  for example to insert adjacent multiline input:
+⍝  Two adjacent Text fields can be separated by a Null Space field {}, ⍝  for example to insert adjacent multiline input:
    ∆F 'Cat`⋄Elephant `⋄Mouse{}Felix`⋄Dumbo`⋄Mickey'
 Cat      Felix